 Use a card cash loan in an emergency only and repay it immediately.

-Don’t be fooled if your bank offers to make a loan based on your salary direct-deposit.
+Don’t be fooled if your bank offers to make a loan based on your direct-deposit salary.
 It’s just another form of payday lending, says CreditCards.com, and you already know what a black hole a payday loan can be.
 APRs on direct-deposit loans (also called “direct-deposit advances”) can run 300 percent or more.

 Pawn shops will loan you money in exchange for receiving certain valuables as collateral.
-The amount you can borrow is based on the value of your collateral.
-“On average, customers receive only a portion of the item’s retail value,” says the National Pawnbrokers Association.
+The amount you can borrow is based on the value of your collateral, but typically customers will receive only a portion of the item’s retail value.
 If you don’t repay the loan, the shop keeps your goods.

 Pawning is an expensive way to borrow money for two reasons: high interest rates and high fees.